Creative & Education North Carolina (NC) Rank #29 of 50

 90th Percentile $88,872

 The largest employment areas for librarians in North Carolina include Charlotte, Raleigh, Durham, and Greensboro.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Librarian in North Carolina